DannyNemer/dantil/README.md

 ```
 <a name="module_danny-util.cleanNumber"></a>
 ### dannyUtil.cleanNumber(number) ⇒ <code>Number</code>
-Remove extraneous digits from numbers resulting from operations limited by JavaScript's floating point number precision, such as `0.1 * 0.2` (which does not equal `0.02`).
+Removes extraneous digits from numbers resulting from operations limited by JavaScript's floating point number precision, such as `0.1 * 0.2` (which does not equal `0.02`).
 This limitation results from being unable to map `0.1` to a finite binary floating point number.

 **Kind**: static method of <code>[danny-util](#module_danny-util)</code>
 **Returns**: <code>Number</code> - The number trimmed.